comp-phys-marc/quantumemulatorhardwarecli/README.md

 CLI tool to provide a cross-platform interface for accessing Q.E.D. hardware through USB using the I2C on the FT232H in the Python programming language.
 This is built on [AdaFruit's Python GPIO library](https://github.com/adafruit/Adafruit_Python_GPIO) and the libFTDI library.
 Supports Windows, Mac OSX, and Linux platforms.

+Should be developed separately form Quantum Emulation Engine services, not using the smae python environment found in `distributedemulator/venv`.

 ## Setup the Adafruit library dependency

 - On a Debian-based Linux like Raspbian, Ubuntu, etc. in a terminal execute: